10 Effective Ways To Communicate With Your Partner When You’re Really Mad At Them

 Keeping your cool in your relationship when your other half is pushing your buttons may be aggravating.
-But, being calm is the key to learning better communication skills with your spouse.
+But being calm is the key to learning better communication skills with your spouse.

 Be honest.
 There’s nothing like a heated adrenaline rush to make you feel liberated and justified when you’re angry.
 All those pent-up aggravations you’ve been stuffing behind a smile?
 All the times you’ve picked up the slack, covered for your spouse’s irresponsibility, and was the bigger person?

 Enough already!
-How are you ever going to make your self-centered partner finally get it if you don’t blow some steam?
+How are you going to make your self-centered partner finally get it if you don’t blow some steam?

 1. Think good thoughts about your spouse